keu/docs/astro/test-and-troubleshoot-locally.md

 :::info

-For more information on making requests to Airflow REST API and common examples, please see our [guide](https://docs.astronomer.io/astro/airflow-api) on this topic.
+To make requests to the Airflow REST API on an Astro Deployment, see [Airflow API](airflow-api.md).

 ## Troubleshoot KubernetesPodOperator issues